 - Advocacy: Promoting activities that will improve water quality often go beyond individual practices and are driven by decisions made at the state legislature, within agencies, or in Congress.
 Audubon organizes grassroots citizen action to press for appropriate outcomes.
 Wetland protection and restoration is one such issue as wetlands are nature’s filter for polluted waters.

-- Education: Audubon’s clean water educational efforts are designed to move people from awareness to personal action.
-Our audiences include school children living near the Mississippi River, farmers growing crops near streams, landowners in bottomland forests, personal contacts with the general public attending conservation-related special events, and messaging to the public with outreach materials suggesting how anyone can make a difference.
+- Outreach: Audubon’s clean water outreach efforts are designed to move people from awareness to personal action.
+Our audiences include school children living near the Mississippi River, farmers growing crops near streams, landowners in bottomland forests, personal contacts with the people attending special conservation events, and messaging to the public on how anyone can make a difference for clean water.